Coprela/CompareSet/README.md

 and adjust as needed.
 Using [python-dotenv](https://pypi.org/project/python-dotenv/) prevents secrets from being committed.

+### OAuth authentication

+If no `GITHUB_TOKEN` is provided, CompareSet can authenticate via GitHub's device flow at startup.
+Set `GITHUB_CLIENT_ID` to your OAuth App client ID and define `GITHUB_OAUTH_SCOPES` (default: `repo`).
+When launching the application you will be prompted to open a verification URL and enter the displayed code.
+The resulting token is stored only in memory for that session.

+### Local server

+For convenience a small FastAPI server (`server.py`) can proxy access to `usuarios.json`.
+It runs on `localhost` using port `SERVER_PORT` (default 5020).
+Set `SERVER_API_TOKEN` to restrict access to clients that send the matching header value.

 ## Packaging

 To create a standalone executable you can use [PyInstaller](https://www.pyinstaller.org/):